How to Prevent Relapse (6 Helpful Habits)

-If you find that you are thinking about everything under the sun but your meditation, bring your focus back.
+If you think about everything under the sun but your meditation, bring your focus back.
 Stay aware.
 Focus.

 Notice how your body feels and how you feel.
 Do checks with yourself.

-Pencil this in your schedule for just a couple minutes every day.
-You will be amazed at how well it can help reduce your stress and keep your focus positive.
+Pencil this in your schedule for just a couple of minutes every day.
+You will be amazed at how well it can help reduce stress and keep your focus positive.

-Physical fitness is important for your mind and for your body.
-Our body is a well-oiled machine so when one part of it is not working properly, it throws off your entire system!
+Physical fitness is important for your mind and your body.
+Our body is a well-oiled machine, so when one part of it is not working properly, it throws off your entire system!
 Getting your body moving with exercise instructs your brain to release more endorphins, elating your mood.

 Being healthy doesn’t just include fitness, but nutrition, as well.
-Filling our bodies with wholesome, healthy foods can lead to proper balance and proper responses.
+Filling our bodies with healthy foods can lead to proper balance and responses.
 You have heard the saying, “you are what you eat.”
-Proper nutrition makes you feel good and feeling good makes you less likely to succumb to relapse.
+Proper nutrition makes you feel good, and feeling good makes you less likely to succumb to relapse.

 4. Art Therapy

 Contrary to popular belief, you do not have to have the skill or great artistic ability to benefit from art therapy.
 This type of therapy focuses on creating a form of art, such as drawing, clay, painting, or crafts.
 It promotes a sense of calm by deterring outside distractions and allowing one to focus on the art project.

 Art therapy leads to relaxation and stress release.
 Dedication and practice lead to an increase in self-esteem.
 This, in turn, allows you to feel more in control of yourself.
 It is a powerful tool.
 And, hey, let’s not forget how much fun art class used to be when you were a kid!